Hyckons History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hyckons research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hyckons History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hyckons History in all our PDF Extended History products and printed products wherever possible.

 Hyckons Spelling Variations

 Hyckons has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hyckons have been found, including Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hyckons family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hyckons Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hyckons Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hyckons family